 4) Cleft lip and cleft palate

-5) Deviated septum
+5) Deviated nasal septum

-A deviated septum is one that is drastically shifted away from the midline, typically resulting in breathing difficulties and chronic sinusitis.
+A deviated septum is one that has drastically shifted away from the midline, typically resulting in breathing difficulties and chronic sinusitis.

 6) Drooping eyelids

-A ring of muscle at the bottom of the esophagus usually prevents the stomach contents traveling upwards, but in people with GERD this sphincter may be dysfunctional, which can lead to heartburn, chest pains, and difficulty swallowing (dysphagia).13,14
+A ring of muscle known as the sphincter at the bottom of the esophagus usually prevents the contents of the stomach traveling upwards.
+In people with GERD, this sphincter may be dysfunctional, which can lead to heartburn, chest pains, and difficulty swallowing.

 8) Hearing loss